Techtonica/curriculum/javascript/javascript-maps.md

 **Participants will be able to:**

 - Learn maps.
+- Learn sets.
+- Know the difference between maps and objects.
+- Create and use maps & sets.

+## Specific Things To Teach

+- Maps.
    - Syntax.
    - Methods or operations.
    - Example.
+   - When to use maps or objects!
-- Learn Sets.
+- Sets.
    - Syntax.
    - Example.
-- Know the difference between maps and objects.
-- Create and use maps & sets.

-## Specific Things To Teach

-- Maps.
-- Sets.
 - Maps and objects compared.

 ## Materials